 In 2009 the NCC launched a study (together with City of Ottawa and Gatineau) to recommend how to improve the quality and efficiency of transit across the Ottawa River.
-This is of particular interest to Sandy Hill because today as many as 150 STO buses per hour in rush hour travel south on King Edward Ave and then west along Rideau St, significantly reducing quality of life in these areas.
+This was of particular interest to Sandy Hill because as many as 150 STO buses per hour in rush hour travelled south on King Edward Ave and then west along Rideau St, significantly reducing quality of life in these areas.
 A better integrated inter-provincial transit system has the potential to take the vast majority of these buses off these roadways.
 It also has the potential to reduce the volume of cars commuting through Sandy Hill to and from the Macdonald-Cartier bridge.
-The Sandy Hill transportation representative is an active participant in the PCG (Public Consultation Group) guiding this study.
+The Sandy Hill transportation representative was an active participant in the PCG (Public Consultation Group) guiding this study.

 The first phase of this study which was completed in the fall of 2009 involved consulting various community groups on what they saw as the issues and priorities to be addressed in improving inter-provincial transit in this region.
 In February 2010 a brief presentation was made to the PCG group outlining a list of possible transit improvements in the short, medium, and longer term.
 Of particular interest to PCG group members was the longer term potential “infrastructure” options.
 Six different alternatives were tabled which included the following options:

 - Bringing STO buses across a (current unused rail-based) Prince of Wales bridge (which would need to be substantially altered for buses) and transferring passengers to the new Ottawa LRT system at Bayview (after it is operational in 2019).

 - The reverse of (1)…Once Ottawa has a North-South LRT running (post 2018) to extend it‟s northern terminus across the Prince of Wales bridge to Gatineau where STO passengers would transfer from buses to the LRT.